Reliable Sleep, Again

 Be finished eating for the day — fully supplied with sufficient calories to last the night — by a reasonable time in the evening.

-There are certainly other factors that are important for the circadian rhythm.
-Those other factors will be discussed in the following sections.
+There are certainly other factors that are important for the circadian rhythm, such as EMF, air quality, the state of your bedroom’s temperature and location, and more.
+These will be discussed in the following pages of the Sleep section.

-If one’s light exposure is poor, every other step taken toward health will be less effective.
+If light exposure is poor, every other step taken toward health will be less effective.